 In 2013, my colleagues and I published The Real Meal Revolution (RMR).
 The central theme of the book is that persons with insulin resistance (IR) – the underlying biological abnormality in Type 2 Diabetes Mellitus (T2DM) – enjoy substantial health benefits when they restrict their dietary carbohydrate intakes to between 0-150 grams per day depending on the severity of their IR.

-Whilst the book and the eating plan it promotes became an overnight success with the South African public, just as rapidly influential medical colleagues and dietitians across the country dismissed it as a dangerous diet fad that causes harm.
+The book and the eating plan it promotes became an overnight success with the South African public.
+Just as rapidly influential medical colleagues and dietitians across the country dismissed it as a dangerous diet fad that causes harm.

 The unrivalled success of the book and the challenge to dietary convention that it poses, soon became a unifying provocation for the subsequent 4-year, multi-million rand investigation into my professional conduct by the Health Professions Council of South Africa (HPCSA).

 Click here to read: Noakes verdict: he won battle but war goes on

 On Wednesday, February 7 2018, the medical journal, Diabetes Therapy, published a peer-reviewed scientific paper (1) reporting the findings from the first year of a 2-year study of the use of remote care (telemedicine) for the management of type 2 diabetes mellitus (T2DM) undertaken by the Virta Health company in San Francisco.